Eomm/blog-posts/posts/03-to-production.md

 only in the purple context:

 - the purple context and all its children can access the database connection
-- the left branch and the root itself will be **NOT** able access the DB
+- the left branch and the root itself will **NOT** be able access the DB

-Keeping in mind the application tree structure it is possible to design a highly modulable software:
+Keeping in mind the application tree structure it is possible to design a highly modular software:

 - every branch of the tree can be moved to another fastify instance: this can be useful when a piece of your application became too big and deserve to be indipendent from the rest of your application